 The Financial Instruments Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for income and expenses relating to certain financial instruments and for bearing losses or benefiting from gains in line with statutory provisions.
 The Council uses the Account to manage premiums and discounts paid on the early redemption of loans.
 Premiums and discounts are debited to the Comprehensive Income and Expenditure Statement when they are incurred, but reversed out of the General Fund and HRA balance to the FIAA in the Movement in Reserves Statement.
 Over time, the expense and income is posted back to the General Fund Balance in accordance with statutory arrangements for spreading the burden on council tax.
 In the Council's case, this period is the unexpired term that was outstanding on the loans when they were redeemed.
-As a result, the balance on the Account at 31 March 2015 will be reversed into the General Fund over the next 38 years.
-The element relating to HRA will be effectively written off in 2016/17.

-2015/16 2016/17

-£000 £000
+2016/17 £000 2017/18 £000

-Balance as at 1 April (142) (143)
+Balance as at 1 April (143) (143)

-Premiums and discounts incurred in previous years to be charged against the General Fund and HRA in accordance with statutory requirements (1) 0
+Premiums and discounts incurred in previous years to be charged against the General Fund and HRA in accordance with statutory requirements - -

 Balance as at 31 March (143) (143)